English Composition (COMP)

 COMP 220 Honors Writing & Rhetoric II 3 Credit Hours

 Honors Composition fulfills the Composition II requirement for students in the Honors Program.
 It is designed to develop research, writing, and editing skills and to give the student experience in argumentation and persuasion and in the interpretation of literary texts.
 Satisfies for honors students the 200-level prerequisite for upper-division English courses, except for English concentrators.
-Credit may only be given toward degree one time for Comp 106, 220, 270, or 280, as they are "equivalent" courses.
-(YR)
+Credit may only be given toward degree one time for Comp 106 or 220 as they are "equivalents".
+(YR).

 COMP 223 Intro to Creative Writing 3 Credit Hours